Gustav Mahler–Symphony No. 6 in A Minor –1. Allegro Energico

-He had gone to visit the newly elected President Rasfanjani, who was the head of the Tehran Bank.
-Ceausescu trusted his millions of dollars and gold in this bank, rather than in Swiss banks because he wasn’t sure of Swiss secrecy laws.
-Rasfanjani kept Ceausescu’s money secret and near him.
+He had gone to visit the newly elected President, Akbar Hashemi Rasfanjani, who was the head of the private, Tehran Bank.
+Ceausescu trusted his billion dollars worth of gold in this bank, rather than in Swiss banks because he wasn’t sure of Swiss secrecy laws.
+Rasfanjani kept Ceausescu’s gold secret and near him.

-During these two days that Ceausescu was in Tehran, he had left his wife in charge of the revolution that was blazing in Timisoara.
-Upon his return home from Teheran on December 21, he tried to quiet the protestors in Bucharest, but thousands continued to fight against Ceausescu and communism.
 On December 22, he tried to speak to the crowds again, but they answered by throwing stones.
 Ceausescu had his Minister of Defense, shot, because the General had ordered the Army not to shoot the dissidents.
-Ceausescu then ordered a counter attack by his special “Killer Commandoes” comprised of Iranian Revolutionary Guards that Rafsanjani gave him as a gift when he left Tehran.
+Ceausescu then ordered a counter attack by his special “Killer Commandoes,” comprised of Iranian Revolutionary Guards that Rafsanjani had given him as a gift when he left Tehran.
 That afternoon, Ceausescu and Elena, had their personal helicopter take them from the roof of the Central Committee building and fly them to safety.
 Instead, they landed in the countryside, were taken into a car, and captured.
-Escorting them was their “trusted” friend Iliescu, Gorbachev’s “trusted” friend from university days.
-He became the next President of Romania.
+Escorting them was their friend, Ion Iliescu, who was more Gorbachev’s “trusted” friend from university days.
+Iliescu became the next President of Romania.

 On December 25, the Ceausescus were tried by an improvised military tribunal in the town of Tirgoviste.
 The irony of history is that Tirgoviste was where Ceausescu had built a nuclear reactor center to flaunt his glory.
-The Ceausescus were imprisoned in an army barracks for three days and then taken to a nearby schoolroom that was turned into a courtroom.
-They were tried, found guilty of genocide and crimes against Humanity, and. quickly executed before a firing squad.
+They were found guilty of genocide and Crimes against Humanity, and were quickly executed before a firing squad.

-The speed of the trial and the execution were orchestrated by a group of Ceausescu’s inner circle friends who had turned into enemies overnight.
-They knew first hand how important it was to quiet the man who knew all their secrets of 24 years.
+The speed of the trial and the execution were orchestrated by a group of Ceausescu’s inner circle friends who had turned into his enemies, overnight.
+They knew first hand how important it was to quiet the man who knew all their secrets of twenty-four years.